jversteg0921/WDVA_ECommerce/README.md

 Run the following command to apply migrations and create the database:

     dotnet ef database update
-This command will apply any pending migrations and create the database based on your code-first model.
+This command will apply any pending migrations and create the database based on the code-first model.

 #------------------------------------------------------------#